danielsuss/cordisalia/content/Characters/Grink Growheart.md

 > *Oh young one, don't be so hasty.
 Nature is ever more enjoyed with time.*
 ###### Overview
 - [[Grink Growheart]] is the father of [[Gronk Growheart]] and the leader of [[Gilbreives]]
+- A wistful man, he is known for his great appreciation of nature
+- Easily side tracked, he is also known for not being the quickest at getting anything done
 ###### Appearances
 ###### [[Chapter 1 - The Lumber Festival]]
 - He entrusted the gang with the task of retrieving the [[Fragment of the Eternal Shadow]] after it was stolen from the head of the [[Emerald Axe]]